kasbekarameya/Handwritten-Digit-Classification-using-Majority-Voting-Classifier/README.md

 ### Introduction
 Decision Trees are one of the most used classifiers in the field of data mining.
 This is in part because of the excellent transparency they provide for the coders to interpret by graphically representing the decision-making process.
 Using this information, we can then predict the categorical variable class.
-In order to enhance the results of the decision tree classifier, we use the Random Forest as a meta estimator that fits a number of decision tree classifiers, each representing a different decision view of the same problem statement [2].
+In order to enhance the results of the decision tree classifier, we use the Random Forest as a meta estimator that fits a number of decision tree classifiers, each representing a different decision view of the same problem statement.
 Each tree is constructed on a sub-sample of the whole dataset & uses the average value to improve the accuracy of the model.
-The sample size is generally same as the original input sample size in order to avoid overfitting [3].
+The sample size is generally same as the original input sample size in order to avoid overfitting.

 ### Example
 Consider an example of taking a decision whether to play football based on the weather outside.
 In this example, the collection of trees is constructed and it provides a decision of whether to play or not.
 Hence, if the weather conditions are Sunny & the Humidity is less than or equal to 70, then its Yes to play.